 In 2019, Allstate formed a Responsible Investing Committee with representatives from The Allstate Corporation and Allstate Investments.
-The Responsible Investing Committee’s actions may include monitoring ESG investing trends, understanding ESG investing best practices, and periodically reporting about its activities to other authorities within Allstate, among other responsibilities.
+The Responsible Investment Committee’s actions include monitoring ESG investing trends, understanding ESG investing best practices and periodically reporting about its activities to other senior leaders within Allstate, among other responsibilities.
 In conjunction with the Investments Risk Committee, the Responsible Investment Committee also monitors our investment portfolio for potential short- and long-term exposures to climate change.

 - We classify sectors based on exposure to environmental risks, including climate change, and incorporate environmental risks in the sizing and maturity profile of our positions.
 Sectors with higher potential exposure are primarily invested in public markets, providing flexibility to adjust exposures.